Young, Jerry L. - The Times of Wayne County - Waynetimes.com

 Recent Obituaries

-CLYDE: Passed away peacefully on Sunday, February 23rd, 2020 at the age of 64 with her husband by her side....

-MACEDON After an illness, Jerry passed away at home surrounded by his family on March 5, 2020, he was 79...
+WOLCOTT: After a long illness, Claude passed away surrounded by his family on March 6, 2020, he was 65 years...